 - Knowledge Management

 Online MBA in Information Technology vs. Master’s in Information Technology

 The focus on an MBA in information technology also differs from that of an MS in information technology.
 The MS degree program homes in on the science of technology rather than on business management principles.
 A student in an MS in information technology focuses heavily on computer science courses.
 An MSIT degree is a good option for those with a strong business background who want a deeper understanding of computer information systems.

 Are you pursuing a career path in upper management or computer systems?

 If you’re interested in overseeing technological processes and meshing them with business goals, an MBA in information technology may equip you for that path.
-The degree program should give you greater insight into how an organization’s technology and business vision must blend for the success of the venture.
-However, if you want a position that focuses more on technology, a master’s degree may be your best choice.
+The degree program should give you greater insight into how an organization’s technology and business vision must blend for the venture’s success; however, if you want a position that focuses more on technology, a master’s degree maybe your best choice.